How to Recognise The Early Warning Signs of a Hack

 Problem: random popup windows are ruining your day.
 You don’t associate them with any software package you’ve installed, and you’re unable to tell when the next one will appear.
 It is a classic sign of a malware infection.

 Solution: run an antivirus scan as soon as possible.
-If the annoying popups persist, it might be worth thinking about reinstalling your operating system to get rid of them for good.
+If the annoying popups persist, it might be worth thinking about reinstalling your operating system or looking at computer repair options in order to get rid of them for good.

 Your online password doesn’t work